 “If your injury is serious you need a personal injury lawyer.
 To recover compensation for your injuries you have to participate in the fault system where there are rules.
 Your lawyer will know the rules.
 Some of the rules help the defendant, who caused your injuries.

 For example, there is the rule of proximate cause, the rule gauging the defendant’s conduct, the rule of contributory negligence, the rule of measure of damages, the rule of temporary vs permanent disability, and many more.
-The lawyer knows how to play within these rules, the client does not,”
+The accident lawyer knows how to play within these rules, the client does not,”

-You’ve Suffered Serious Injury
+You’ve Suffered Serious Injury In an Accident

 You pay a monthly premium for your car insurance coverage, to protect you in the event of an accident.
-Whether that accident is your fault or not, it’s the insurance company’s job to payout according to the terms of your coverage.
+Whether that serious accident is your fault or not, it’s the insurance company’s job to payout according to the terms of your coverage.
 But the simple fact is, insurance companies aren’t out to help you – they’re out to maximize profits.

 “Insurance companies profit by taking in premium dollars, not by paying out claims.
-They hire experts to avoid paying fair compensation when their insured recklessly or negligently hurts you.If you have been hurt by someone else, you should hire personal injury attorney.
+They hire experts to avoid paying fair compensation when their insured recklessly or negligently hurts you.If you have been hurt by someone else, you should hire an injury attorney.

 This practice, though much maligned, is the only way to expose the full extent of the wrongdoing, and hold the wrongdoers accountable.
 If you try to do it alone, you will likely come up short.
 Would you do your own plumbing?
 Would you perform your own surgery?
 The practice of law is specialized.
 Don’t do it without a professional.”